BobesCZ/sound-quiz/README.md

 ## License

 Standard copyright, NOT OPEN-SOURCE.
-Author of this repository retain all rights to source code and no one may reproduce, distribute, or create derivative works.
+The author of this repository retains all rights to source code and no one may reproduce, distribute, or create derivative works.

 ## Acknowledgments